skorch-dev/skorch/docs/user/FAQ.rst

 How can I set the random seed of my model?
 ------------------------------------------

-skorch does not provide an unified way for setting the seed of your model.
+skorch does not provide a unified way for setting the seed of your model.
 You can utilize the `numpy <https://numpy.org/doc/stable/reference/random/generated/numpy.random.seed.html>`__ and `torch <https://pytorch.org/docs/stable/generated/torch.manual_seed.html>`__ seeding interfaces to set random seeds before model initialization and will